spring-attic/understanding/hateoas/README.md

 	} ]
 }
 ```
-Not only are the items and their prices shown, but the URL for each resource is shown, providing illumination to the interfaces of this site.
-Because HATEOAS is the final level of REST interfaces, each link is presumed to implement the standard GET/POST/PUT/DELETE verbs of REST (or a subset).
+Not only are the items and their prices shown, but the URL for each resource is shown, providing clear information on how to access these resources.
+Because HATEOAS is the final level of REST (i.e. you can't get any more RESTful), each link is presumed to implement the standard GET/POST/PUT/DELETE verbs of REST (or a subset).